 The Butte Creek Watershed is home to high green meadows, pools and riffles, slow moving deep pools, and a miniature "Grand Canyon" as it enters the valley floor.
-From the Overlook off of Skyway, you can take in this canyon and the spectacular vista overlooking Paradise.
+From the Overlook off Skyway, you can take in this spectacular vista along the Paradise Ridge.

 About the Watershed

 The Butte Creek Watershed encompasses approximately 510,000 acres and lies predominantly in Butte County with smaller portions in Tehama, Glenn, Colusa and Sutter Counties.
 The watershed is home to a diverse and significant populations of both plant and animal life.
 This plant and animal life along with the watershed’s various and considerable resources of water, farmland, timber, and recreational opportunities enrich the lives of both its residents and visitors.

 Butte Creek, a major tributary to the Sacramento River, originates in the Jonesville Basin, Lassen National Forest, at an elevation of 7,087 feet.
 Several small tributaries converge in the Butte Meadows Basin, an area characterized by a series of wide meadows and repeating series of pools and riffles.
 Butte Creek transitions from the Butte Meadows area approximately 25 miles through a canyon to the point where it enters the valley floor near Chico.
 Numerous small tributaries and springs enter the creek in the canyon area.